 - It does not need any preparation like grinding down the natural teeth on both sides of the gap.

-- Fixed dentures do not need any adhesives and are reliably and permanently secured.
+- Fixed complete dentures do not need any adhesives and are reliably and permanently secured.

-- It helps keep the natural appearance of your face so you don’t get sunken cheeks.
+- It can be for cosmetic purposes since it helps keep the natural appearance of your face so you don’t get sunken cheeks.
+If, however, the patient’s primary goal is to improve his or her appearance, he or she should contact a cosmetic dentist instead.

-- Same day implants are possible with placing of the implant the same day as the extractions are made.
+- Same day implants are possible with placing of the implant the same day as the tooth extraction is performed.

 Why is Restorative Dentistry Needed?

-- The tooth loss affects the chewing of the food and the appearance of the patient’s face.
+- The tooth loss cause issues in chewing food and the appearance of the patient’s face.

 - Patients who once wore dentures that are tired of the eating and social limitations of it.
-Dental implants work the same as a natural tooth would; thereby preventing bone resorption.
+Perio implants work the same as a natural tooth would; thereby preventing bone resorption.

 - When there is a missing tooth, the adjacent teeth will be affected as it would shift towards the gap.
 Thus, it will be misaligned and it would be more vulnerable to cracking and fractures.

-- It prevents supra-eruption of the natural teeth in the opposite part of the teeth because of the absence of the antagonist’s teeth.
+- It prevents supra-eruption of the natural teeth in the opposite arch because of the absence of the antagonist’s teeth.

 - Dentures are not the most effective method in preventing shifting or sunken cheeks.

-- The new and permanent restorations help improve the appearance of the teeth, maintains the natural speaking habit, be able to eat as normal and have a better quality of life.
+- The new fixed prosthodontics help improve the appearance of the teeth, maintains the natural speaking habit, be able to eat as normal, and have a better quality of life.

 Not Recommended If:

-- There is the presence of medical conditions that can develop postoperative complications such as heart disease.
+- There is a presence of a medical case, a chronic illness, or other factors that can develop post-operative complications such as heart disease.

-- The patient is undergoing any treatment from cancer or bone diseases.
+- The patient is undergoing any treatment for oral cancer or bone diseases.

-- The patient is undergoing immunosuppressive therapy for organ transplants.
+- The patient is undergoing immunosuppressive therapy or taking Immunosuppressive drug for organ transplants.

 - It is not recommended for children because their jawbones are not fully developed yet.